envygeeks/jekyll-docker/README.md

 # Jekyll Docker

 Jekyll Docker is a software image that has Jekyll and many of it's dependencies ready to use for you in an encapsulated format.
 It includes a default set of gems, different image types with different extra packages, and wrappers to make Jekyll run more smoothly from start to finish for most Jekyll users.
-If you would like to know more about Docker you can visit https://docker.com and if you would like to know more about Jekyll you can visit https://github.com/jekyll/jekyll
+If you would like to know more about Docker you can visit https://docker.com, and if you would like to know more about Jekyll, you can visit https://github.com/jekyll/jekyll

 ## Image Types